 - Interns get to participate in all aspects of the business from the farm all the way to the customers, making this program very well-rounded.
 With the plan of opening my own café in the future, this is a great learning opportunity for me to understand the running a small business related to tea.

 - The internship program was established in 2012 with a sparkling reputation.
-This provided a sense of security and reassurance (very important when travelling to a foreign place on your own even if it is a place as safe as Japan).
+This provided a sense of security and reassurance (very important when traveling to a foreign place on your own even if it is a place as safe as Japan).

 I was very lucky to be here in the Autumn.
 A busy season where we get to learn lots and do lots with tea harvesting and processing but not as intense as the Spring season.
 Furthermore, Autumn in Wazuka is full of life.
 Because of the changing colours of the trees lining the Wazuka mountains while these colours are reflected off the river running through the town, it attracts a lot of tourists.